-We are committed to providing a high-quality legal service and to dealing with all of our clients fairly.
-If you feel that something has gone wrong, including in relation to your bill, we need you to tell us.
+We are committed to providing a high quality legal service and to dealing with all our clients fairly.
+We acknowledge that we may not always get it right so if something has gone wrong, including in relation to your bill, we need you to tell us.

-You must usually refer your complaint within six months of our final written response to your complaint.
-Further details are available on the Legal Ombudsman's website at www.legalombudsman.org.uk.
+You must usually refer your complaint to the Ombudsman within six months of our final written response to your complaint.
+Further details are available on the Legal Ombudsman's website.

 Alternatively, if you believe that we have breached one of the Principles of the Solicitors Code of Conduct you can refer the matter to the Solicitors Regulation Authority.
 You can contact the Solicitors Regulation Authority:

 Please note that if we have issued a bill for work done on the matter, and all or some of the bill is not paid, we may be entitled to charge interest on the amount outstanding together with costs in respect of any recovery proceedings which become necessary.
 Such additional interest and costs will not be payable in the event that your complaint is ultimately upheld.